 The WKU Crawford Hydrology Laboratory (CHL) in the WKU Department of Earth, Environmental, and Atmospheric Sciences is a nationally leading lab for the study of hydrogeology and groundwater resources with an emphasis in karst landscape/aquifer systems.
 CHL is student-focused and works not only with WKU undergraduate and Master’s students, but K-12 students from area schools and the Gatton Academy as well as post-doctoral researchers from around the world.
 You can find examples of previous CE/Ts and other CHL research projects under Research Possibilities below.

-You can find examples of previous CE/Ts and other CHL research projects at the following links:
+The possibilities are almost endless, here's a link to current project descriptions but don't let these examples limit your thinking.
+You can also find examples of previous CE/Ts and other CHL research projects at the following links:

 Benefits to Students: